superRaytin/paginationjs/docs/en.md

 })
 ```

-Note, after set a custom function, will no longer call the default `callback` function.
+Follow the code above, Pagination will use your callback function instead of the default `callback` function on this paging.

 ### disable
-Disables the pagination.
+To disable the pagination.

-Note: before the asynchronous pagination request sent, pagination will automatically call this method, and automatically call `enable` method to enables the pagination after the request was completed successfully.
+Note: If the dataSource is a URL, DDD will be automatically set to disabled before sending the request, and `enable` will be automatically invoked after the request completes.

 ### enable
-Enables the pagination.
+To enable the pagination.

 ### show
-Show the pagination.
+To display the pagination.

 ### hide
-Hide the pagination.
+To hide the pagination.

 ### destroy
-Destroy the pagination instance.
+To destroy the pagination.

-### getSelectedPageNum <em>number</em>
+### getCurrentPageNum <em>number</em>
-Get selected page number.
+Get current page number.

 ### getTotalPage <em>number</em>
 Get total page.

-### getSelectedPageData <em>array</em>
+### getCurrentPageData <em>array</em>
-Get selected page data.
+Get data items of current page.

 ### isDisabled <em>function</em>
-Whether pagination was be disabled.
+Whether pagination has been disabled.

 # [Events](id:events)
+Pagination allows you to register all events for the lifetime of a paging behavior.

-Pagination events are the common interface that function in 2 ways: as callbacks and as plugin hooks.
+There are 2 ways: as callbacks or as plugin hooks.

-Using events as callbacks:
+Register events as callbacks:

 ```js
 var container = $('#example1');